GreenTomato5/Pioneers-Controls-Docs/docs/source/pioneersLib/finiteStateBasedProgramming.rst

    :alt: 2025 State Machine
    :width: 600px
    :align: center
+*This diagram shows the layout of our robot's subsystems in 2025.*

 .. figure:: /pioneersLib/2024Progathon.png
    :alt: 2024 Progathon State Machine
    :width: 600px
    :align: center
+*This diagram shows the layout of our robot's subsystems for a summer progathon.
+Special care was taken to structure the indexer subsystem because it needed some autonomy.*

 .. figure:: /pioneersLib/2024Season.png
     :alt: 2024 State Machine
     :width: 600px
     :align: center
+*This diagram shows the layout of our robot's subsystems in 2024.*

 Each larger box represents a subsystem and inside each subsystem are the states.
 If the subsystem is self-managing or manages other subsystems the transitions for that subsystem are shown.
 You may notice that each diagram includes some sort of "Manager".
 This is key to how we write state machines